sandrokeil/citools/README.md

 * [Shields.io](http://shields.io/) - Custom badges
 * [Still Maintained](http://stillmaintained.com/) - Finally a place to mark your open source project as abandoned or looking for a new maintainer
+* [Issuestats.com](http://issuestats.com/) Analyze and compare how long it takes for Github issues to be closed

 ## Application access
 Some ci tools need access to your repository.
 Sign in with your github login to grant access to your repository.
 Here